telerik-boneyard/Platform-Knowledge-Base/how-to/how-to-use-google-maps-plugin.md

     </config-file>
 ```

 Now, you are ready to build your app with the Google Maps API enabled.

+## Notes
 You can find a sample AppBuilder app using the Google Maps custom plugin here: [Google Maps Sample](https://github.com/PlatformSupport/GoogleMaps-Sample).
 Note that you will need to copy your API keys to lines 76 and 194 in the Google Maps `plugin.xml` in order for the sample to work.